autocrypt/autocrypt-js/README.md

 ### ```autocrypt.generateHeader(fromEmail, toEmail, cb)```

+Generate a string Autocrypt header given the from email and to email. `fromEmail` must reference a user that has been added with the `addUser` method.

+### ```autocrypt.recommendation(fromEmail, toEmail, cb)```

-Generate an autocrypt header given the from email and to email. `fromEmail` must reference a user that has been added with the `addUser` method.
+Generate an autocrypt UI recommendation given the from email and to email. `fromEmail` must reference a user that has been added with the `addUser` method.

 ### ```autocrypt.addUser(fromEmail, opts, cb)```